-If a patient receives an abnormal Pap smear, they will need a follow up examination to make sure that the abnormal cell changes have been resolved.
-The doctor may perform a colposcopy in order to examine the cervix more closely and take a biopsy of any abnormal tissues.
+If a patient receives an abnormal Pap smear, they will need a follow-up examination to make sure that the abnormal cell changes have been resolved.
+The doctor may perform a colposcopy to examine the cervix more closely and take a biopsy of any abnormal tissues.
 The level of treatment, if any, will depend upon the evaluation of the abnormal cell changes.

 To schedule your testing appointment, please contact one of our locations today!